Five Effective Exercises that Relieve Carpal Tunnel Pain

 Hot and cold contrast baths are another way to activate blood circulation.
 This technique, which has been done since ancient times in different ways, is used to reduce swelling and pain.

 - Use two containers, one of them with cold water and the other with hot water.

 - Dip your hands and wrists, even up to the elbow if you wish, for 30 seconds in the hot water and 15 seconds in cold water.

 - Each session should last for at least three minutes and be repeated throughout the day.

 - Reduce the repetitions as the pain goes away.

 5. Stress balls

 One of the most common exercises in physiotherapists is a doing a rehabilitation routine with stress balls.
 The act of the hands squeezing a simple rubber or foam ball helps exercise the muscles and tendons that pass through the carpal tunnel.

-As you recover your strength and mobility, you can use another ball with greater hardness.
-This exercise is also good for the finger muscles and it gets rid of the stiffness that comes along with the carpal tunnel pain.
+As you recover your strength and mobility, you can use another harder ball.
+This exercise is also good for the finger muscles and fights the stiffness that comes along with the carpal tunnel pain.

 Exercises are an adjunctive treatment